 4. Marketing report

 From creating ad campaigns to establishing a strong social media presence, marketers make decisions that can easily impact the company’s reputation and revenue.
 Weaving data into those decisions can certainly help the company attract qualified leads and create a better marketing funnel.
 With marketing reports, you can track metrics that uncover actionable insights about a particular campaign, channel, or strategy.
+Marketing reporting software simplifies this process by consolidating data and providing real-time analytics.
 Top metrics and KPIs included in this report contain:

 1. Healthcare reporting